 More trouble on OpenSea

 Sadly, OpenSea witnessed another high-profile heist barely a month after Kramer’s apes were stolen.
-In February, users on the platform uncovered the trail of a million-dollar heist.
+In February of 2022, users on the platform uncovered the trail of a million-dollar heist.
 The hacker responsible used one of the oldest tricks in the book to pull this off: a phishing attack.

 This happened just a day after OpenSea upgraded its smart contract infrastructure to protect users from a bug that enabled attackers to purchase NFTs at far below their market values.
 This was possible because an error in the system allowed old contracts to stay on the blockchain without appearing in OpenSea.
 Many of the contracts were years old.
 By making offers against those contracts, attackers could take advantage of the excessively low, out-of-date prices.